processing/art-plus-code/_curriculum/01-02_Lessons.md

 } // end of function
 ```

-Like variables, the P5JS library comes with functions that will be triggered, or called automatically.
+Like variables, the P5JS library comes with functions that will be triggered, or called automatically for specific purposes.
 For instance, the setup() function automatically runs once when the browser window opens.
 We’ll try out the mouseDragged() function which will run while the mouse is clicked and dragged:

 ```js
 function mouseDragged() {